RDA-PSO: A computational method to quantify the diffusive dispersal of insects: Methodology

 where $S$ is the number of steps each agent takes per unit of time (e.g. one or two days).
 This result may be inferred from the second equation in (\ref{eq:MDT_MSDT}), which relates $D$ to the square of the average distance traveled after $t$ units of time.
 Indeed, for $t = 1$, Equation (\ref{eq:MDT_MSDT}) gives $\langle r^2 \rangle_1 = 4 D$.
 Independently, since the steps of the random walk are not correlated, we have

 Setting $4 D = S \cdot ({\tt kh})^2$ leads to the above expression for $D$.
 Finding {\tt k} is therefore equivalent to estimating $D$.
-We checked that changing $S$ in the RDA-PSO numerical method leads to changes in the optimal {\tt k} that leave the estimated $D$ unchanged, thereby allowing us to set $S$ to the reasonable but arbitrary value of 12 steps per day (more details below).
+We checked that changing $S$ in the RDA-PSO numerical method leads to changes in the optimal {\tt k} that leave the estimated $D$ unchanged, thereby allowing us to set $S$ to the reasonable but arbitrary value of 12 steps per day (see Section \ref{sec:RDA-PSO_implementation}).

 Given this context, the numerical estimation proceeds as follows.
 For specified values of {\tt k}, {\tt p}, {\tt q}, and ${\tt s}_{\tt e}$, solving the {\em forward problem} produces an associated set of spatial and temporal ratios.
 This is done by simulating the random walk of $N$ agents that move according to the given parameter {\tt k} over a region with traps defined by the parameters {\tt p}, {\tt q}, and ${\tt s}_{\tt e}$, and averaging the results over 5 independent simulations.
 Details of the forward problem are provided in Appendix \ref{sec:App_ModelPhases}.
 Finding the optimal parameter values amounts to solving an {\em inverse problem}, which minimizes the error